 2. Data subject

-Data subject is any identified or identifiable person, whose personal data is processed by the controller responsible for processing.
+The data subject is an identified or identifiable person, whose personal data is processed by the controller responsible for processing.

 Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.